-We ask that all STEM faculty mentors provide explicit statements to the Scholars who are interested in working with them whether the position will be available if pandemic restrictions limit in-person, campus-based activities.
+For required in-person projects, we also request that STEM faculty mentors provide explicit statements to the Scholars who are interested in working with them whether the position will be available if pandemic restrictions once again limit in-person, campus-based activities.

 Additional Responsibilities for Mentors of Independent Projects

 Mentors of scholars with self-designed projects in creative arts, education, humanities, policy, and social sciences work closely with prospective scholars during the application process to develop strong project designs and effective proposals.
-Mentors of independent projects complete a separate Faculty Mentor Application.
-This application is combined with the Scholar's proposal and is considered by the Review Committee in evaluation of the project proposals.
+Mentors of independent projects complete a separate Faculty Mentor Application (you will need to log in with your netpass to access this form).
+In the mentor application, we ask you to discuss explicitly your plans for active mentoring for the summer period (this year, 8 weeks between June 1 and July 8).
+Your application is combined with the Scholar's proposal and is considered by the Review Committee in evaluation of the project proposals.
 To view a PDF of an application template, please click here.

-Finally, at the end of the summer, mentors complete a Feedback Form assessing the Scholar's work and the project experience.
+At the end of the summer, we also ask mentors to complete a Feedback Form assessing the Scholar's work and the project experience.